AwesomeDailyManager/.github/profile/README.md

 We are a passionate student team from China, dedicated to enhancing everyday happiness through the power of AI and robotics.
 Our mission is to blend cutting-edge technology with heartfelt innovation to make daily life not just more efficient, but more joyful and fulfilling.

 ## 🔥 New

+### 🚀 Latest Updates

-* [2024.09.15] We’re delighted to present Awesome Daily Manager: Your ultimate assistant for a more organized and efficient life!
+- **September 15, 2024**: We’re delighted to present Awesome Daily Manager: Your ultimate assistant for a more organized and efficient life!

+### 📢 Announcements

+- **Upcoming Demo**: We’re thrilled to announce that the first demo version of our project is almost here! 🌟

+### 🛠️ Maintenance & Downtime

+- **Scheduled Maintenance**: Our project is currently in the works, and we can’t wait to share it with you.
+We're pouring our hearts and souls into making it as amazing as possible, and we're so close to bringing it to life.

+---

+Stay tuned for more updates and thank you for your continued support!

 <!--